silverstillisntgold/ya-rand/README.md

 ## Usage

-These are a few straightforward examples to get you started.
+These are just a few simple examples to get you started.

 ```rust
 use ya_rand::*;